 The governing body must appoint a designated teacher and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
-The designated teacher at WIJPS is Mrs Gabi Hart.
 On commencement of sections 4 to 6 of the Children and Social Work Act 2017, the designated teacher will also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.